 May 31, 2017 - W.O.W Project 1 Year Anniversary Celebration & Fundraiser

-Join us for an evening of celebrations for the W.O.W Project's 1 Year Anniversary.
-The line-up includes:
+W.O.W hosted an evening of celebrations for the W.O.W Project's 1 Year Anniversary.
+The line-up included:

 - A reading with doctoral candidate, Diane Wong, who will share some oral histories she collected about the gentrification of Chinatowns across the U.S.